 Future connects users with a personal coach.
 After answering a few questions related to health and physical activity, a user can book a 15-minute call with a coach of their choice.
 After the call, the coach prepares a personalized 1-week workout plan.
 Future sends a training kit to a user including an Apple watch to track the vitals.
 If a participant doesn’t exercise or skips workouts, a coach will be notified about the changes and will call to provide emotional support or adjust the workout if needed.

 Aaptive is a European startup that has over 200,000 members.
 Over 30,000 Aaptive classes take place every day.
 This subscription-based business offers users hundreds of audio trainings in different domains – from yoga to strength training with coaches guiding users.
 This startup has transformed the way people perceive fitness workouts, validating that audio can be a powerful tool to not only guide users through workouts but also motivate them in a more efficient way.

-On the other hand, fitness apps that are already there will be using artificial intelligence more often to understand customers better and offer personalized recommendations.
+On the other hand, fitness apps that are already there will be using artificial intelligence development services more often to understand customers better and offer personalized recommendations.

 Ultimately, fitness apps will be competing with each other for user acquisition and retention with app churn rate increasing together with a depleting motivation of people to work out.
 Those that help users achieve their desired fitness results faster using artificial intelligence will stay in business.

 Design a great app that will meet your customers’ expectations.
 Discover best UX practices used in the top custom e-fitness applications such as Yoga International, Freeletics, and AAptiv.